Watch very closely while I make the investment income disappear. Magic!

 With the expansion of swap-based ETFs into foreign markets, there are also a couple of other factors to be aware of.

-Currency exchange: These ETFs are valued in Canadian Dollars (CAD), so there can be fluctations due to changes in CAD relative to the currencies of the markets invested in.
-This would be true with any ETF.
-The difference with swap-based ETFs is that they charge a swap fee of about 0.30% on an ongoing basis on top of the managment fee.
-When buying a tradition ETF, there would be no extra currency exchange fee if it is listed on the Canadian market and any exchange costs would be within the management fee.
+When buying a tradition ETF, there would be no extra currency exchange fee if it is listed on the Canadian market.
+Any exchange costs would be within the management fee.
 If buying a foreign listed ETF (like a US one), you would pay an exchange fee once when purchasing.
+That could be expensive (1-2%) or much cheaper if using Norbit’s Gambit.
 The swap fee is a small ongoing drag on returns relative to buying and holding a traditional foreign ETF directly.

 So, if held in a registered account, the small drag of foreign withholding taxes is eliminated which counterbalances some of the sting of the 0.30% swap fee.
 This may not be important for an RRSP holding US assets since Canada and the US have a treaty that refunds the foreign withholding tax.
-However, the US withholding tax for TFSAs does apply, plus Canada may not have tax treaties with some emerging markets.
+However, the US withholding tax for TFSAs does apply.
+Plus, Canada may not have tax treaties with some markets.

 Some Fine Print: If you are using an investment loan (leverage) in a taxable account…

-One fact to remember is that for you to deduct loan interest as an investing expense, the investment that you buy must be expected to produce income (capital gains does not count).
+One fact to remember is that for you to deduct loan interest as an investing expense, the investment that you buy must be expected to produce income.
+Capital gains do not count.
 That means that swap-based ETFs should not be the only investment that you have in an account using leverage.
 You need some investments that are expected to produce dividends, interest, or other income.
-Further, those income generating investments need to be clearly documented as being purchased with the loan money.
+Further, those income-generating investments need to be clearly documented as being purchased with the loan money.